-Azure Benefits: 3 Business Benefits of Azure Cloud Services
+Azure Benefits: 3 Business Benefits of Azure Cloud Support & Services

 It’s a name that’s making a lot of headlines in the cloud storage and business worlds: Microsoft Azure.
 Azure was named the leader in Gartner’s Public Cloud Storage Services for the second consecutive year - for good reason.
 Designed for the modern business, the flexible cloud platform empowers businesses to build, deploy, and manage applications by leveraging Microsoft’s global data center network.
 This flexibility provides businesses with Platform as a Service (PaaS) and Infrastructure as a Service (IaaS) capabilities.
 Microsoft Azure cloud services are easily integrated with existing IT environments, providing the power and scalability of a hybrid cloud IT infrastructure.

 1. Integrative Application Services

 Azure allows companies to easily launch customer and internal apps in the cloud.
 The cloud environment support quick deployment of applications, saving on infrastructure costs and reducing the hardware and maintenance burdens on in-house IT.
 The pay-as-you go pricing and scalable structure allow SMBs to better manage their IT budgets by only paying for what they need.
 Hosted applications give businesses a competitive edge by allowing them to deploy customer applications in the cloud.
 Azure also lets organizations customize their SharePoint servers in the cloud via virtual machines running on Azure.
 Businesses can migrate their own internal SQL Server databases to a virtual machine through Azure or move their customer’s SQL databases to the cloud – which provides mobile and off-site access to important business data for secure reliable content delivery.

 2. Dynamic Computing Power